 A haven to backpackers and trekkers, Manali is one of the popular resort towns in Himachal Pradesh, perched on a high altitude, along Beas river.
 It also serves as a starting point for those interested in exploring the Solang Valley, which is home to various exciting winter and summer activities.
 The town has everything a traveller might desire, whether looking for a spiritual experience, an exciting adventure, or a close encounter with the local flora and fauna.
-Your vacation to Manali will be unforgettable if you book a room at one of the city’s top homestays, such as SaffronStays Amlyn, Manali, SaffronStays Kesar Villa, Manali and SaffronStays Monarch Manor, Manali, amongst many others.
+Your vacation in Manali will be unforgettable if you book a room at one of the city’s top luxury homestays, such as SaffronStays Amlyn, Manali, SaffronStays Kesar Villa, Manali and SaffronStays Monarch Manor, Manali, amongst many others.
 The following are the top 10 places to visit in Manali, all of which belong on the bucket list of any visitor planning a trip to this beautiful city.

 - Solang Valley

 Attracting visitors in the winter for its snow and in the summer for its adventure activities, you can find Solang Valley just 30 minutes from Manali.
 Skiing and snowboarding are offered there from January to March, and a gondola transports guests to the slopes.
 Soon after the snow melts, paragliding becomes a common sport.

 In addition, many tourists to Solang Valley skip the thrills in favour of learning about the local culture at the Shiva temple perched above the settlement.
 Riding a pony up to it is feasible if you do not wish to walk.
 Accommodations like SaffronStays Kesar Villa, Manali will help you experience this beauty of Manali.